Ishatgrepo/Auto-Forward-Bot-V3/README.md

 ## What can this bot do
 - Forward public/private channel messages for private user login needed as forward method
 - Save/clone individual post by its post link
-- Can save multiple post link via `batch` command up to 10K
+- Can save multiple post links via `batch` command up to 10K
+- Support multiple bots for simultaneous forwarding tasks
 ## Deployment Methods

 ### VPS Deployment